CAI23sbP/crowdnav-ros/README.md

 source devel/setup.zsh # if you use bash: source devel/setup.bash
 ```
 ## Install RVO2 (make sure SARL* planner is downloaded)
+If you have already went through the installation process of SARL*, you can skip this step.
 ```bash
 roscd sarl_star_ros
 cd ../Python-RVO2